mickyick/village-flow-app/README.md

 “It takes a village.”
 We turn that into action.

+<h2>💡 Why This Has "Killer App" Potential</h2>

+1️⃣ Solves a Real Pain Point – Many people struggle to stay consistent with habits.
+Social accountability + skin in the game + rewards makes goals easier and more fun to achieve.
+2️⃣ Unique in Web3 – Most web3 consumer apps focus on DeFi, NFTs, or gaming.
+Few focus on behavioral incentives for personal growth.
+3️⃣ Naturally uses Flow’s strengths – Flow is great for consumer-friendly dApps, walletless onboarding, scalability, programmable rewards, and NFTs.

 <h2>✅ MVP Features</h2>

 Create a Village & Invite Friends: Users create accountability groups and invite friends.